Consider this: 50 years ago, the life expectancy of a Fortune 500 firm was approximately 75 years.…

 For innovation to succeed, you must understand your direction and use that information to drive organizational alignment.
 However, maintaining directional clarity at today’s speeds can be challenging.
 It took 38 years for television to be adopted by 50 million users.
 Twitter acquired the same number of users in just nine months.

-Kirsten Butzow has 20 years of experience at leading technology companies, including Fujitsu, Pearson and most recently Blackboard.
+Kirsten Butzow has 20 years of experience leading technology companies, including Fujitsu, Pearson and Blackboard.
 She has held vice president roles for the past 10 years, allowing her to bring a strong executive perspective to her role as a Pragmatic Marketing instructor.
-She has directed product management portfolios, created business plans and strategic product roadmaps and implemented many aspects of the Pragmatic Marketing Framework.
-She brings this firsthand experience to every course she teaches.
+As a leader, she has directed product management portfolios, created business plans and strategic product roadmaps and implemented many aspects of the Pragmatic Marketing Framework.
+Contact Kirsten at firstname.lastname@example.org.